 Ratings: 4.5/5 from 30,000+ customers (for Jira software)

 Atlassian develops products for project managers and software development teams.
-It offers more than 4,000 applications, including various collaboration tools and IT help desk solutions, that help teams work together more efficiently and effectively.
+It offers over 4,000 applications, including various collaboration tools and IT help desk solutions, that help teams work together more efficiently and effectively.

 Today, Atlassian services are used to develop software for various industries, ranging from pizza delivery and space travel to medicine and disaster response.